yellowme/base-ios/README.md

 You could achieve this in two ways:

 1. Drag and drop the all folders onto the Xcode and select the `Create groups` option on theprompted dialog.
-2. *Right click* above your main project folder and select `Add Files to "ProjectName"..` and select the folder `Support` from the `YellowPod` library wherever you downloaded it.
+2. *Right click* above your main project folder and select `Add Files to "ProjectName"..` and select the folder `Commons` from the `YellowPod` library wherever you downloaded it.

 ## Contributors